chirag8arora/practice/academic/cs6373_pl/review-final.md

 > - A fixed heap-dynamic array is similar to the fixed stack-dynamic array, in that the subscript ranges are dynamically bound and the storage binding is dynamic, but they are fixed after storage is allocated.
 The differences are that the bindings are done when the user program requests them, rather than at elaboration time, and the storage is allocated from the heap, rather than the stack.
 Assumption (not stated in text):  The advantage of fixed heap-dynamic arrays is space efficiency.

-> - A heap-dynamic array is one in which the binding of subscript ranges and storage allocation is dynamic and can change any number of times during the array’s lifetime.
+> - A heap-dynamic array is one in which the binding of subscript ranges and storage allocation is dynamic and can change any number of times during the array's lifetime.
 The advantage of heap-dynamic arrays over the others is flexibility.

 ## Problem sets